Griffi8o12/PythonFinal/README.md

 HeimsHandbook.py

 # Description
-HeimsHandbook is a database of all the champion in League of Legends
+HeimsHandbook is a database of all the champion in League of Legends, displaying champion static stats on game start.
+As well as minimal Summoner information

 # Installation
 Copy or clone the repository